 The value is a command line to be executed when the given event occurs.
 The command line is run (see popen(3s)) with the event information connected to standard input.
 Typical actions are to log the message with the syslog(3) package, or send electronic mail to a system operator.
+Non "mail home" notifications can use notification variables in the action attribute.
+See NOTIFICATION VARIABLES section for more details.

-Example: action: /usr/ucb/mail - s "savegroup completion" root;
+Example: action: /usr/ucb/mail -s "savegroup \${NSR group} completion" root;